imutig/Maybee/web/README.md

-# MaybeBot Web Dashboard
+# Maybee Web Dashboard

-A professional web interface for configuring and managing your MaybeBot Discord server.
+A professional web interface for configuring and managing your Maybee Discord server.

 ## 🌟 Features